barbarer/py4e-int/_sources/functions/function_conditional_writecode.rst

                 Create a function called pay_rent.
 The function takes in one parameter, units that is the units of area of a property.
 If the property is less than 200 units, pay $100.
                 If it is less than 500 units pay $200.
-If it is more than 500 units then pay $200 + 0.1 for every extra unit.Return the rent value.
+If it is more than 500 units then pay $200 + 0.1 for every extra unit.
+Return the rent value.
                 ~~~~
                 def pay_rent(units):
                     # write code here